chrissimpkins/commandlines/docs/index.rst

 and provides broad Python interpreter support for Python 2.6+, Python 3.3+, pypy, and pypy3 across OS X, Linux, and Windows platforms.

+The library supports application development with POSIX guideline compliant [*]_ command argument styles, the `GNU argument style extensions to the POSIX guidelines <https://www.gnu.org/prep/standards/standards.html#Command_002dLine-Interfaces>`__ (including long option syntax and variable position of options among arguments), and command suite applications that utilize subcommands to the executable.

+.. [*] with the exception of the short single option-argument definition syntax that does not include an intervening space character (e.g. ``-ofile``)

 How Do I Use It?
 ----------------